-1 (3) Day-reporting center. - A facility to which offenders are required, as a 2 (5) condition of probation, to report on a daily or other regular basis at 3 specified times for a specified length of time to participate in activities 4 such as counseling, treatment, social skills training, or employment 5 training.
-6 (4) Electronic monitoring. - A condition of probation in which the 7 \ offender is required to remain in one or more specified places for a 8 specified period or periods each day, and in which the offender must 9 wear a device which permits the supervising agency to monitor the 10 offender's compliance with the condition electronically.
-11 (5) Intensive probation. - Probation that requires the offender to submit to 12 (5) supervision by officers assigned to the Intensive Probation Program 13 established pursuant to G.S.
-143B-262(c), and to comply with the rules 14 adopted for that program.
-15 (6) Intermediate punishment. - A sentence in a criminal case that places 16 (0) an offender on supervised probation and includes at least one of the 17 following conditions: 18 19 a.
+Special probation, as defined in G.S.
+15A-1351, is not an active punishment. - (2) Community punishment.
+A sentence in a criminal case that does not include an active punishment or an intermediate punishment. - (3) Day-reporting center.
+A facility to which offenders are required, as a condition of probation, to report on a daily or other regular basis at specified times for a specified length of time to participate in activities such as counseling, treatment, social skills training, or employment training. - (4) Electronic monitoring.
+A condition of probation in which the offender is required to remain in one or more specified places for a specified period or periods each day, and in which the offender shall wear a device which permits the supervising agency to monitor the offender's compliance with the condition electronically. - (5) Intensive probation.
+Probation that requires the offender to submit to supervision by officers assigned to the Intensive Probation Program

+- established pursuant to G.S.
+143B-262(c), and to comply with the rules adopted for that Program. - (6) Intermediate punishment.
+A sentence in a criminal case that places an offender on supervised probation and includes at least one of the following conditions: - a.
 Special probation as defined in G.S.
-15A-1351(a); b.
-Assignment to a residential program; 20 c.
-Electronic monitoring;d.
-Intensive probation; or 21 e.
-Assignment to a day-reporting center.
-22 23 In addition, a sentence to regular supervised probation imposed 23 24 24 25 pursuant to a community penalties plan as defined in G.S.
-7A-771(2) is an intermediate punishment, regardless of whether any of the above 26 27 conditions is imposed, if the plan is accepted by the court and the plan (7) does not include active punishment.
-28 29 (7) Prior conviction. - A person has a prior conviction when, on the date a criminal judgment is entered, the person being sentenced has been 30 previously convicted of a crime: 31 a.
-In the district court, and the person has not given notice of 32 33 appeal and the time for appeal has expired; or 33 b.
-In the superior court, regardless of whether the conviction is on 34 35 appeal to the appellate division; or 35 c.
-In the courts of the United States, another state, the armed 36 37 services of the United States, or another county, regardless of whether the offense would be a crime if it occurred in North 38 Carolina, 39 regardless of whether the crime was committed before or after the 40 (0) effective date of this Article.
-41 (8) Residential program. - A program in which the offender, as a 42 42 condition of probation, is required to reside in a facility for a specified 43 period and to participate in activities such as counseling, treatment.

-social skills training, or employment training, conducted at the residential facility or at other specified locations.
+15A-1351(a). - b.
+Assignment to a residential program. - c.
+Electronic monitoring. - d.
+Intensive probation. - e.
+Assignment to a day-reporting center. - In addition, a sentence to regular supervised probation imposed pursuant to a community penalties plan as defined in G.S.
+7A-771(2) is an intermediate punishment, regardless of whether any of the above conditions is imposed, if the plan is accepted by the court and the plan does not include active punishment. - (7) Prior conviction.
+A person has a prior conviction when, on the date a criminal judgment is entered, the person being sentenced has been previously convicted of a crime: - a.
+In the district court, and the person has not given notice of appeal and the time for appeal has expired; or - b.
+In the superior court, regardless of whether the conviction is on appeal to the appellate division; or - c.
+In the courts of the United States, another state, the armed services of the United States, or another county, regardless of whether the offense would be a crime if it occurred in North Carolina. - regardless of whether the crime was committed before or after the effective date of this Article. - (8) Residential program.
+A program in which the offender, as a condition of probation, is required to reside in a facility for a specified period and to participate in activities such as counseling, treatment, social skills training, or employment training, conducted at the residential facility or at other specified locations.